top of page

 So for example, you could have an account containing a property for your business website and a property for your personal website.
 Or, because GA4 can be used on apps as well as websites, you might have a property for the iOS version of your app and another for the Android version.

-Universal Analytics also had a third level, “views,” so each property could have one or more views with different filters applied.
-However, this concept doesn’t exist in GA4, so at the simplest level, to use GA4, you’ll need an account with a GA4 property in it.
+But at the simplest level, to use GA4, you’ll just need one account with one GA4 property in it.
 That’s what we’ll create now.

-The “Business objectives” step in property creation, with “Other” ticked
+The “Business Objectives” step in the GA4 property creation process

-By the end of the process, you will have an account with a property in it—but no data yet.
+By the end of the setup process, you'll have an account with a property in it—but no data yet.
 For that, you’ll need to set up a “data stream.”

 Create a data stream